Department of Tacna

 Tacna (/es/; Aymara and Quechua: Taqna) is a department of Peru.
 It is the southernmost department of the country, bordering Chile and Bolivia.
 It is administered by a regional government.
 Its capital city is Tacna.

+Etymology

+The term Tacna is derived from two Quechua words: Taka, meaning 'to hit', and na, which means 'place'.
+Thus, the full name means "I hit this place" or "I rule this place".

+During the country's territorial dispute with Chile, the department and province both took the official name of "Free Tacna" (Tacna Libre), as opposed to "Unredeemed Tacna" (Tacna Irredenta), a name that applied to the area under Chilean administration.